AndreaMovilla/Quality-Assurance/Adittional documentation.md

 Register and Resampling is the previous step to Quality Assurance.
 Register_Resampling.py is first used to register the N images to analyse to the reference image (register option).
 If the images have different size than the reference image, then the segmentations must be resampled to one of the images to analise (resampling option).
+With Register_Resampling.py an emergent window will appear asking the user to choose between Register ans Resampling options.
-For both types of analysis, a window will appear asking for:
+Then it will run the script for the option chosen, Automatic_registration.py or Automatic_resampling.py.
+For both scripts, a window will appear asking for:

  - Image directory (reference image for register/analysis image for resampling)

  - Register or resampling folder directory (PET for register/Reference_segmentations for resampling)

+The functions needed to run the scripts are un QA_functions.py and ARR_functions.py.
 ## Folder organisation
 All the images and segmentations must be in NRRD format.
 For the analysis ahead, the images must be filed as follows:
 ```mermaid